dddice/dddice-foundry-plugin/README.md

 ## Compatability

-dddice was tested with Foundry VTT 10+
+dddice is compatible with Foundry VTT v9+, 10+.

 ## Development